23 Incredible Amazon Alternatives for Online Shopping

 And, you can bet I’m absolutely emailing a list of what I couldn’t find to a few sustainable online businesses to see if they’d consider stocking similar items so I can switch those links out ASAP.

-amazon alternative shops for beauty products:
+websites like amazon for beauty products:

 But there are a lot of options online, so be sure to check out my blog post 20 Organic Skincare Companies if you’re looking for even more suggestions.